A Guide to Crowdfunding for Nonprofit Organizations

 If you’d like to go above and beyond, adding videos to your fundraiser can connect potential donors to your cause in a way that photos can’t.
 You’ll want to ensure that any videos you add speak to your organization’s mission and illustrate why the funds are needed.
 Read our blog post to find out more about how videos can be powerful fundraising tools.

-We recommend determining exactly how much funding your nonprofit needs, and then setting a realistic goal that will be attainable.
+Instead, we recommend working out how much your nonprofit organization needs to raise and setting an achievable fundraising goal.
 Keep in mind that you can always raise or lower the fundraiser goal at any time.

 Aside from your photo, your fundraiser title is one of the first pieces of information that potential donors will see.
 Creating a descriptive title can lead more people to click on your fundraiser URL, and it also makes it easier for people to find your fundraiser in a search.